Monicaular/Alexandra-Dancuta-Cupio/README.md

 + Friends and relatives were asked to review the website for a better understanding of the user experience.
 + Dev Tools was used to test how the site looks on various screen sizes.

+### Solved bugs

++ When adding the favicon, I have noticed it wouldn't show in the preview.
+I have checked the links in the html file and realised I was not using it properly.
+This has been fixed and it's working now.
++ When testing on larger screens such as laptop and desktop, I have noticed the first picture in the services section was displaying smaller than the other ones.
+The relevant media query has been added and fixed the issue.
++ When adding the propery to undeline the navigation bar when hovered, this did not seem to work as it was orewritten in the media query with another property.
+With the help of the tutor, I managed to fix it.

 ### Lighthouse Report

 **Mobile Analisys**